< Back to Insights

 According to the U.S. Department of Justice Antitrust Division website, and as said by the Clayton Act, an illegal merger occurs “when two companies join together in a way that may substantially lessen competition or tend to create a monopoly in a relevant market.”
 An illegal merger resulting in reduced competition can severely harm consumers, who lack adequate choices for products or services, and workers, who face lower wages and fewer employment opportunities.

-The FTC’s decision to block the Kroger-Albertsons link comes as somewhat of a shock, considering the current market share for U.S. grocery stores.
+This year, stories about retail M&As, closures, and new concepts have all but dominated the headlines.
+The FTC’s decision to block the Kroger-Albertsons link came as somewhat of a shock, considering the current market share for U.S. grocery stores.
 Ironically, while the FTC cautions against a potential monopoly, one may already exist.

 In 2022, Walmart made up 25.5% of the grocery retail market—more than any other retailer.
 Kroger, in comparison, claimed 9.8% of the market, followed by Albertsons at 3.6%.
 During the same year, Walmart consistently drew an overwhelming majority of weekly store traffic (Figure 1).
 Because Walmart’s dominance in the grocery space shows no signs of slowing, market analysts believe the FTC’s proposed block lacks quantifiable substance.
 In other words, Walmart needs a competitor to prevent a true monopoly.

-Graph of U.S. Grocery Visits 2023: Walmart, Kroger, Albertsons
+Weekly U.S. Grocery Visits 2024 YTD: Walmart, Kroger, Albertsons

 Source: Placer.ai; Note: Walmart trend line excludes Walmart Neighborhood Stores (668K average visits per store, 682 stores)